antmicro/kenning/docs/source/gallery/kenning-ros2-runtime.md

-# Instance Segmentation using ROS 2
+# Using Kenning with ROS 2 for evaluation and deployment

 This section contains tutorial of instance segmentation using Kenning and ROS 2 Nodes.

-In this example [YOLACT](https://github.com/dbolya/yolact?tab=readme-ov-file) model is going to be used, it stands for "You Only Look At CoefficientTs".
-Model itself is a fully convolutional model for real-time instance segmentation.
+In this example [YOLACT](https://github.com/dbolya/yolact?tab=readme-ov-file) (You Only Look At CoefficienTs) model for instance segmentation will be used.
 Model will be deployed on GPU using Kenning compiler [TVMCompiler](https://github.com/antmicro/kenning/blob/main/kenning/optimizers/tvm.py) - which is wrapper for [TVM deep neural network compiler](https://github.com/apache/tvm).

-# Requirements
+## Requirements

 For this example you need:

-- A camera for streaming frames
-- [repo tool](https://gerrit.googlesource.com/git-repo/+/refs/heads/main/README.md) to clone all necessary repositories
+* [repo tool](https://gerrit.googlesource.com/git-repo/+/refs/heads/main/README.md) to clone all necessary repositories
-- [Docker](https://www.docker.com/) to use a prepared environment
+* [Docker](https://www.docker.com/) to use a prepared environment
-- [nvidia-container-toolkit](https://github.com/NVIDIA/nvidia-container-toolkit) to provide access to the GPU in the Docker container
+* [nvidia-container-toolkit](https://github.com/NVIDIA/nvidia-container-toolkit) to provide access to the GPU in the Docker container

-# Quickstart
+* Git (to download all necessary sources)

+## Evaluating the model running in ROS 2 node

+The demo below will demonstrate evaluation and deployment of instance segmentation model for Lindenthal dataset.

 {{uses_gpu}}

-This is the minimal set of steps to use ROS 2 runtime and run demo application of Instance segmentation.

 {{uses_ros2}}

+Steps below assume working in a containerized environment.

-## Downloading the demo
+### Download the demo

 Create a workspace directory, where all downloaded repositories will be stored: